dlhauer/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+You would use a class component in order to have access to the React lifecycle methods.

 - [ ] Name three lifecycle methods and their purposes.

+componentDidMount: Initializes our component with data after it mounts.
+Useful for making API calls.

+componentDidUpdate: Allows us to operate on the DOM when the state of the Component changes.

+componentWillUnmount: When the component is removed from the screen, we can clean up things like event listeners.

 - [ ] What is the purpose of a custom hook?

+A custom hook allows us to re-use stateful logic in multiple components, keeping our code nice and DRY.

 - [ ] Why is it important to test our apps?

+We need to test our apps to ensure they will function as expected for users and other developers.
+Automated testing ensures that the tests are run the same way each time.

 ## Project Set Up